jasoneppink/multicaptions/README.md

 ### Installation
-1. Upload extsub.ino to your Arduino.
+1. Upload multicaptions.ino to your Arduino.

 2. Connect your devices as pictured in the diagram below.